telerik/reporting-docs/knowledge-base/custom-definition-storage-does-not-implement-interface-member.md

 ## Description
-The error `'CustomDefinitionStorage' does not implement interface member 'IAssetsStorage.CreateFolderAsync(CreateFolderModel)'` is thrown after upgrade to R2 2022.
+The errors `'CustomDefinitionStorage' does not implement interface member 'IAssetsStorage.CreateFolderAsync(CreateFolderModel)'` is thrown after upgrade to R2 2022.

 ## Error Message
 'CustomDefinitionStorage' does not implement interface member 'IAssetsStorage.CreateFolderAsync(CreateFolderModel)'